Da Vinci Dot Cards Part 5: Earth Tones & Neutrals

 DV Burnt Sienna Deep is quite orangey, somewhere between DS Transparent Red Oxide and DS Quin Burnt Orange in orangeness.
 It’s less granulating than both, but still gently granulating in masstone.
 I find DV’s BSD to be a great version of a great color!

-Indian Red
+⭐ Indian Red

-DV lists this as transparent both on the dot card and the website, but it’s clearly opaque, like all Indian Reds.
-(It is transparent in dilute but if that were the criteria, nothing would be opaque.)
+I avoided this color for a long time because of its opacity, but since I’ve started using DS’s I’ve kind of liked it.
+The granulation is interesting, it’s a nice pink in dilute, and it makes a wonderful gray with Cerulean Blue.
+(Note that DV lists this as transparent both on the dot card and the website, but it’s clearly opaque, like all Indian Reds.
+It is transparent in dilute but if that were the criteria, nothing would be opaque.)

 The name Brown Madder typically refers to PR206, a now-discontinued pigment.
 This hue is a mix of what looks like Indian or Venetian Red and a PV19 rose (or maybe Alizarin Crimson Quinacridone).
 PR206 is usually smooth (not granulating), so IMO this is not really a good replacement for that pigment.
-It looks more like Venetian Red.
-If I were DV I would have either discontinued Brown Madder or replaced it with a smooth brownish-red hue, maybe something involving PBr25.
+It looks like Venetian Red is supposed to, but if I’m going to get a Venetian Red I’d rather get a single-pigment one.

 Neutrals